Frequently Asked Questions

 What AI models does eterlearn use?

 eterlearn uses Anthropic's Claude models.
 Explanations are generated by Claude Haiku (optimized for speed and clarity).
-Tutoring sessions are powered by Claude Sonnet (optimized for reasoning and staying in character).
-Both are state-of-the-art models — the choice between them is about matching the right model to the right task, not quality vs. budget.
+Tutoring sessions, interview prep document generation, mock interviews, and mock feedback are all powered by Claude Sonnet (optimized for reasoning and staying in character).
+The choice between Haiku and Sonnet is about matching the right model to the right task, not quality vs. budget.

 Is eterlearn always available?